Murder of Keith Blakelock: Background

 According to David Rose, a former detective inspector called the Blakelock investigation a "pre-scientific inquiry, it was all about how to get Winston Silcott convicted, not discovering who killed Keith Blakelock."
 By the time of the murder, local police saw Silcott as the "biggest mafioso in Tottenham ... running the mugging gangs, paying them with drugs", according to another former senior officer in Tottenham.

 Silcott was 26 years old when he was arrested, the oldest of the six charged with murder.
 He was born in Tottenham in 1959; his parents, both Seventh-day Adventists, had arrived in England from Montserrat two years earlier.
 He told Rose that he had experienced racism throughout his entire upbringing, particularly from the police.
 After leaving school at 15, he took a series of low-paying jobs and in 1976 began breaking into houses.
 The following year he was convicted of nine counts of burglary and sent to borstal for a few months, and in 1979 he was sentenced to six months for wounding.
 In September 1980 he stood trial for the murder of 19-year-old Lennie McIntosh, a postal worker, who was stabbed and killed at a party in Muswell Hill in 1979.
 The first trial resulted in a hung jury; a second trial saw him acquitted.

-In 1983 Silcott was given a government grant to open a greengrocer's on the deck of the Tangmere block of Broadwater Farm.
+In 1983, Silcott was given a government grant to open a greengrocer's on the deck of the Tangmere block of Broadwater Farm.
 More convictions followed: in October that year he was fined for possessing a flick knife and in March 1984 for obstructing police.
 In 1985 he made the news when he told Diana, Princess of Wales, who was on an official visit to Broadwater Farm, that she should not have come without bringing jobs, which The Sun interpreted as a threat.

 In December 1984 Silcott was arrested for the murder of a 22-year-old boxer, Anthony Smith, at a party in Hackney.
 Smith had been slashed more than once on his face, there were two wounds to his abdomen, a lung had been lacerated and his aorta cut.
-Silcott was charged with the murder in May 1985 and was out on bail when Blakelock was killed in October that year.
-At first he told police he had not known Smith and had not been at the party, although at trial he acknowledged having been there.
+Silcott was charged with the murder in May 1985 and was out on bail when Blakelock was killed in October of that year.
+At first, he told police he had not known Smith and had not been at the party, although at trial he acknowledged having been there.
 He said Smith had started punching him, and that he had pushed Smith back but had not been carrying a knife.
 Silcott was convicted of Smith's murder in February 1986, while awaiting trial for the Blakelock murder, and was sentenced to life imprisonment; he was released in 2003 after serving 17 years.
-After the conviction he told his lawyer he had indeed known Smith, that there had been bad blood between them, and that he had stabbed the man in self-defence, because one of Smith's friends had had a knife.
+After the conviction he told his lawyer he had indeed known Smith, that there had been bad blood between them, and that he had stabbed the man in self-defence because one of Smith's friends had had a knife.